 The radio crackles, a dusty message.
-Not good news – the Maasai are hunting lions.
+Not good news – the Maasai are hunting a lion.

 The cats have reportedly broken into a boma overnight and killed 40 shoats (sheep/goats) and a cow.
 The loss is devastating to the family involved.
 In anticipation Big Life, a local conservation organisation, has already sent rangers to the spot to monitor the mood, and the latest message ignites a flurry of action at the headquarters.

 I join the small group on the back of a Land Cruiser, a team of rangers involved in a fight with deep emotional triggers.
-In this pastoralist society livestock are wealth, and predators have the ability to wreck livelihoods.
+In this pastoralist society, livestock represents wealth, and predators can wreck livelihoods.
 Retribution can be swift.
-The rangers joke nervously, the information so far has been vague and the outcome is unpredictable.
+The rangers joke nervously, the information so far has been vague, and the outcome is unpredictable.
 We race through the dense bush on the lower slopes of the Chyulu Hills and accelerate as we hit the vast yellow plains below.
-After an hour of bum-bashing travel someone spots a distant human silhouette on a hill.
-Soggy black cotton-soil is an impenetrable barrier between us and from here we walk.
+After an hour of bum-bashing travel, someone spots a distant human silhouette on a hill.
+Soggy black cotton-soil is an impenetrable barrier between us, and from here we walk.

 Here, as across Africa, lines are emerging in the fight to conserve ecosystems – people that derive benefit from wildlife versus those that don’t.
 This is no longer a romantic story of an African people holding onto their traditional way of life and coexisting with predators.
-Livestock were traditionally valued in themselves, these days school fees and cell phone bills need to be paid, and the local definition of value is swimming out of focus.
+Livestock was traditionally valued, but these days school fees and cell phone bills need to be paid, and the local definition of value is swimming out of focus.
 No matter how much you might like having a lion roaring in the distance, or are prepared to coexist with it, there is only so much loss that you will tolerate before it becomes too much.
 And then you retaliate.
-I challenge anyone to look me in the eye and tell me that you would do different.
+I challenge anyone to look me in the eye and tell me that they would do differently.
 It’s the age-old mantra – cost versus benefit.
-This is not some abstract western economic concept to be bandied about by greybeards, it is the universal trade-off that drives decision-making, conscious or otherwise, in every living human.
+This is not some abstract western economic concept to be bandied about by greybeards; it is the universal trade-off that drives decision-making, conscious or otherwise, in every living human.
 The notion that local communities need to derive value from wildlife is not new, but successful attainment of this goal appears to be elusive across the continent.
-Until each person sees the actual benefit of having wildlife around them, you cannot expect them to act other than in their own best interests, and if that means killing a lion then this should not come as a shock to our western conservationist sensitivities.
+Until each person sees the actual benefit of having wildlife around them, you cannot expect them to act other than in their own best interests.
+If that means killing a lion, then this should not come as a shock to our western conservationist sensitivities.